 - Discuss completed training and future training needs.

-On behalf of the Human Resources Services Team, we welcome you to explore many tools and resources available on our website.
+On behalf of the Human Resources Team, we welcome you to explore many tools and resources available on our website.

 Lastly, welcome to Gallaudet University!